 Renowned in the industry not only for the amount of deals he has closed but for his philanthropic activity, Mr. Siegel has been called by The Wall Street Journal “the most generous person in the industry,” and at one point in his career sat on more than 16 nonprofit boards.
 Most recently, in 2015 he was celebrated, along with fellow honorees Queen Latifah and Danny Meyer, for his contributions to the Young Women’s Leadership Network’s CollegeBound Initiative, a program that creates opportunities for low-income students to attend college, and serves nearly 13,000 students each academic year.

-Frequently quoted in major newspapers, Mr. Siegel has been profiled in The Wall Street Journal, the Real Deal, LEADERS Magazine and the Commercial Observer, most recently in January 2015.
+Frequently quoted in major newspapers, Mr. Siegel has been profiled in The Wall Street Journal, LEADERS Magazine, the Commercial Observer and the Real Deal, most recently in March 2016.
 He is regularly among the Commercial Observer’s Power 100—a yearly ranking of the most powerful people in New York commercial real estate—and has been named by Crain’s as one of the 100 Most Influential Business Leaders in New York City, as well as counted among the top ranks of the BisNow “Superbroker 50.”
 In 2005, Mr. Siegel was featured in the Urban Land Institute’s book, Leadership Legacies: Lessons Learned from Ten Real Estate Legends and, in 2011, he was featured in the best-selling Commercial Real Estate Brokers Who Dominate: Eight Traits of Top Producers.
 Mr. Siegel has also been honored with Commercial Property News’ Lifetime Achievement Award.

 - Young Women’s Leadership Network’s CollegeBound Initiative honoree, 2015